 Server or System Task Required action 1 System Platform web Restore the System Platform web console configuration data.
 Restore System Platform web console, backupcdom.tgz. console of backup For more information, see Verify that restore status is Success. storage server Restoring System Platform configuration information on page 249.
 Viewing restore history on page 250.
 2 Backup storage Restore data that you backed up from the backup of primary storage server.
 Stop Messaging.
-Destars Massaging Application server For more information, see Restore Messaging Application, audix.gz.
+Restore Messaging Application, server For more information, see audix.gz.
 Stopping Messaging on page 399.
 Start Messaging.
 Performing a restore on page 245.
 Starting Messaging on page 400.
-3 Backup storage Configure the storage server as a backup server.
-In the Storage Server Role in the Role of the Server field, click Backup. server For more information, see Changing the storage server role on page 119. 🗴 Note: storage server role on page 119.
+3 Backup storage server Configure the storage server as a backup server.
+In the Storage Server Role in the Role of the Server field, click Backup.
+For more information, see Changing the Note: storage server role on page 119.
 The system prevents MWIs and LDAP updates to all application servers after you make storage server as the backup server.
 In the Sites / Application Servers area, click Shared from the drop-down list for each application server.
 4 Backup storage server Verify that storage server is set to a backup server.
 From the topology page and site page, verify the following: Storage server role is set to Backup.
 For each backup application server, status is set to Active.
 For each primary application server, status is set to Inactive.
 5 Backup Configure the mail options.
-If the alias configured for both primary and backup storage convers in DNS is storage server Configuring the mail options facilitates delivery of messages collected in the offline mode, that is, in a failover. and backup storage servers in DNS is identical, add the alias to the Server Alias field.
+If the alias configured for both primary and books a starting DNS is storage server Configuring the mail options facilitates delivery of messages collected in the offline mode, that is, in a failover. and backup storage servers in DNS is identical, add the alias to the Server Alias field.
 For more information, see Configuring the mail options on page 337.
 If not, enter the Fully Qualified Domain Name (FQDN) of the primary storage server in the Server Alias field.